serup/VagrantPuppetDockerDeploy/README.md

 git checkout <your branch name>
 3. Start creating / modifying files
-4. Checkin to your own branch using this setup git push origin HEAD:refs/for/<your branch name>
+4. Checkin to your own branch using this setup first time you checkin your branch needs to be created on gerrithub, thus make following command git add <your files..>
+   git commit -m "<your checkin info>" git push -u origin <your branch name>
+ next time use normal push
+git push origin HEAD:refs/for/<your branch name>
 5. Check if virtualbox is installed, and if not then install PKG_OK=$(dpkg-query -W --showformat='${Status}\n' 2>&1 virtualbox |grep "install ok installed")